MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 -   Register your "camera" (the Custom Media Source) device interface under the KSCATEGORY\_VIDEO\_CAMERA category so it can be enumerated.

+> [!NOTE]
-NOTE: To allow enumeration by legacy DirectShow applications, your driver will need to also register under the KCATEGORY\_VIDEO and KSCATEGORY\_CAPTURE.
+> To allow enumeration by legacy DirectShow applications, your driver will need to also register under the KCATEGORY\_VIDEO and KSCATEGORY\_CAPTURE.

 -   Add a registry entry under the device interface node (use the AddReg directive in your driver INF's DDInstall.Interface section) which declares the CoCreate-able CLSID of your Custom Media Source's COM object.
 This must be added using the following registry value name: CustomCaptureSourceClsid.